qureshiayaz29/Dental-quiz/README.md

 **License:**

-This project is licensed under the [MIT LICENSE] license.
+This project is licensed under the MIT LICENSE.